3000 (dinghy)

 The 3000 is a racing sailing dinghy crewed by two persons with a trapeze for the crew.
 Launched in 1996 as the Laser 3000, the 3000 was developed from the Laser 2, using the original Frank Bethwaite-designed planing hull combined with a new designed self-draining deck by Derek Clark.
 Clark also re-designed the rig, using spars and sails from premium proprietary sources and replacing the symmetric spinnaker of the Laser 2 by a larger asymmetric spinnaker (gennaker).
 The gennaker is chute-launched and retrieved using a single halyard line, and is set on a retractable bowsprit.
 Helm balance and handling were improved using a shorter-footed mainsail with two full-width battens giving a larger roach.
 A mast with conventional spreaders replaced the now-unusual diamond arrangement of the Laser 2.

-The 3000 offers fast, exciting yet easy sailing, particularly for lighter sailors - couples, parent-child and teenage combinations are common at 3000 events.
-A modest rig size and forgiving nature means that if other classes are sailing on a windy day, any reasonably competently crewed 3000 will be able to join them and enjoy a sparkling sail.